Madagascar is a world apart, evolving from a set of unique, isolated environmental circumstances.

 Complete an Independent Study Project.

-During the final month of the semester, students focus on an Independent Study Project (ISP) in which they conduct primary research on a selected topic.
-The ISP is conducted primarily in southern Madagascar or other appropriate locations.
+During the final month of the semester, you will focus on an Independent Study Project (ISP) in which you will conduct primary research on a selected topic.
+The ISP is conducted throughout Madagascar in appropriate locations.

 Sample topic areas include: